ezBeanie/basic-neural-network/README.md

 # basic-neural-network

-a neural network using backpropagation.
+a feed forward neural network using backpropagation.

 it classifies a point to one of for quadrants on the screen. it also features a visible representation of the neural network.